codingforentrepreneurs/Django-Likes/README.md

-# Django-Likes
+# Django Likes
-Learn how to create a ajax-powered like button in Django.
+Learn how to create a ajax-powered `like` button in Django using `jQuery`.